"No matter what, no matter when, no matter how—any man has a chance to sweep any woman off her feet. He just needs the right broom."

 Beware the Nice Ones: Hitch is an Aikido (Japanese marital art made famous by Steven Seagal) expert who can snap your arm in half if he wants to, as the sleaze who used his advice to break an innocent woman's heart found out the hard way.

 Disproportionate Retribution: The title character's love interest Sara has a friend who slept with a guy who dumped her the morning after.
 On the way out the door, he makes an offhand comment, "Date doctor my ass."
 Sara makes it her mission to find the date doctor and expose him, blaming him for enabling the scumbag to use her friend.
 When she finds out it's none other than Hitch, the guy she's been seeing and whom she likes, she trashes him and his completely innocent client in her gossip column.
-This effectively ruins his reputation and livelihood.
+This effectively ruins Hitch's reputation and livelihood, and utterly humiliates Albert.
 And then Hitch takes her back.

 For those who aren't aware, Hitch had explicitly refused to work with the guy because he was a scumbag who only wanted to get laid, making Sara even more horrendously unlikable and making it even more enraging when Hitch takes her back.